 Indianapolis is the best starting point for many Indiana trips.
 It offers sports, museums, restaurants, family attractions, walkable downtown areas, events, and easy highway access.

 The Indianapolis Motor Speedway is the city’s signature attraction, especially for racing fans and anyone interested in the Indy 500.
-The Indianapolis Motor Speedway Museum adds history, cars, and context even outside race season.
+The Indianapolis Motor Speedway Museum adds racing history, cars, exhibits, and tour options even outside race season.

-Downtown Indianapolis also works well for families and sports travelers because Lucas Oil Stadium, Gainbridge Fieldhouse, hotels, restaurants, and attractions are relatively easy to combine.
+Downtown Indianapolis also works well for families and sports travelers because Lucas Oil Stadium, Gainbridge Fieldhouse, hotels, restaurants, the canal area, and major attractions are relatively easy to combine.

 White River State Park

 White River State Park is one of the most useful visitor areas in Indianapolis.
-It connects several major attractions in one walkable area, including the Indianapolis Zoo, Indiana State Museum, Eiteljorg Museum, NCAA Hall of Champions, trails, green space, and canal access.
+It connects several major attractions in one walkable district, including the Indianapolis Zoo, Indiana State Museum, Eiteljorg Museum, NCAA Hall of Champions, green space, trails, and canal access.

 This area is especially helpful for families because it keeps several attractions close together instead of requiring a complicated city itinerary.